KAVATIJOHNSHREYAN/KL_ATTENDANCE_RESUME_INTERVIEW_TOOLS/README.md

 2. Enter attendance percentages for each component (Lecture, Tutorial, Practical, Skilling)
 3. Enter subject name (optional, for saving)
 4. Click "Calculate" to see your weighted attendance percentage and eligibility status

+### Screenshot Calculator

+1. Navigate to the Screenshot Calculator page
+2. Upload a screenshot of your attendance table
+3. The app will automatically extract course details and attendance numbers
+4. View detailed analysis including skippable classes and required attendance
+5. Save the results for future reference

 ### Managing Saved Drafts